jzhang19/AlgoFun/angular-calculator/README.md

 ![Alt text](./assets/Challenge_EditBlock.png?raw=true "Click to select and x button to remove")

-This example is actually from Celonis’s formula editor UI, so it’s very polished compared to what we are asking for here, but it’s also representative of the work we do.
+This example is actually from formula editor UI, so it’s very polished compared to what we are asking for here, but it’s also representative of the work we do.

 # Hints on running the scaffolded code